Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

 With a quickly growing reputation as a tightly knit, technically proficient, progressively edged thrash metal band, VIO-LENCE records another demo for several major labels that are scouting the band.
 One of those labels is MCA Records’ sister imprint Mechanic Records, who signs them after hearing 1988’s ‘Rough Demo‘, it includes a track that will soon become the title of VIO-LENCE‘s début album.

 Recorded within two studios between February – April of 1988, Music Grinder in L.A. and Alpha & Omega in San Francisco, ‘Eternal Nightmare‘ is quickly embraced by metal fans and critics alike when released that same year.
-Positive reviews for the album pour in as it eventually lands on the Billboard 200 chart, the band’s only album to ever enter the chart, where it eventually peaks at No. 154 while selling over 30,ooo copies.
+Positive reviews for the album pour in as it eventually lands on the Billboard 200 chart, the band’s only album to ever enter the chart, where it eventually peaks at No. 154 while selling over 30,000 copies.

 VIO-LENCE spends the next two years touring to support the album, embarking upon runs and shows with such bands as Sanctuary, Cro-Mags, M.O.D., and Nuclear Assault, while talk about VIO-LENCE continues to rage unabated.
 Several larger record labels are taking notice, too.
 Soon Megaforce Records – at the time, home to bands like Raven, Overkill, and Anthrax, as well as the aforementioned Testament and M.O.D. – signs the band to their roster.

-In late 1989, VIO-LENCE enter the studio to record their sophomore studio album, one that will eventually become plagued by multiple delays, but undaunted by that, Megaforce (distributed by the major label Atlantic Records) releases ‘Oppressing The Masses‘ in 1990.
+In late 1989, VIO-LENCE enters the studio to record their sophomore studio album, one that will eventually become plagued by multiple delays, but undaunted by that, Megaforce (distributed by the major label Atlantic Records) releases ‘Oppressing The Masses‘ in 1990.
 Although the album’s success did not quite match that of Eternal Nightmare, it receives positive reviews and a video for the song “World In A World” is soon released to the MTV generation via Headbanger’s Ball airplay.
 But “issues” related to the album will increase, with one in particular connected to the lyrical content of the track “Torture Tactics“, which Atlantic Records objects to.
 So much, in fact, that it leads the label to destroy copies of the album in untold numbers.
 Subsequent reissues of ‘Oppressing The Masses‘ omit the track altogether (except the Japanese editions), making the original promotional advance cassette versions of the album the only items to contain it at that point.

 However, the “Torture Tactics” saga does not end there though.
 In 1991, after being dropped from Atlantic / Megaforce Records, VIO-LENCE releases the ‘Torture Tactics‘ EP through Caroline Records.
 It includes the song, plus three other studio tracks recorded during the sessions for ‘Oppressing The Masses‘, one of which is the faked “live” song “Officer Nice (Live)“.

 By 1992, internal conflicts within VIO-LENCE are brewing, and they eventually boil over, with guitarist Robb Flynn exiting the band and going on to form Machine Head.
 The following year sees the third studio album from VIO-LENCE issued, 1993’s Pony Canyon-released ‘Nothing To Gain‘ (recorded in 1990).
-The band never tours in support of the album and soon after it is released drummer Perry Strickland leaves, yet VIO-LENCE are determined to carry on and bring in new members Ray Vegas (guitar) and Mark Hernandez (drums).
+The band never tours in support of the album and soon after it is released drummer Perry Strickland leaves, yet VIO-LENCE is determined to carry on and bring in new members Ray Vegas (guitar) and Mark Hernandez (drums).

 VIO-LENCE start work on another demo while playing live shows with the band’s new membership, but things will not last, unfortunately.
 Despite working on a fourth album at the time, vocalist Sean Killian will soon depart the band as well, leaving the three-song ‘Torque‘ demo in his wake and the band’s final live show (at that time) on December 18, 1993.